hipchat/hipchat-php/README.md

     $token = '<your api token>';
     $hc = new HipChat($token);

+    // list rooms
     foreach ($hc->get_rooms() as $room) {
       echo " - $room->id = $room->name\n";
     }

+    // send a message to the 'Development' room from 'API'
+    $hc->message_room('Development', 'API', 'This is just a test message!');

 [hc]: http://www.hipchat.com